Florida Wills: FAQ

 Rights of Family Members to Inherit

 Are a testator’s will bequests affected by community property laws, elective share laws, or other local laws that prohibit a testator from excluding a beneficiary from taking a share in the estate?
-In particular, please specify if a will can disinherit:

 - The testator’s spouse.